ulcerative colitis

 Ulcerative colitis is characterized by different symptoms; often several symptoms occur simultaneously.
 The way in which the intestinal symptoms develop varies from person to person.
 Below are the most common complaints and symptoms that are typically experienced with ulcerative colitis.

-• Diarrhoea (with blood and mucus)
+• Diarrhea (with blood and mucus)

 • Difficulty holding the stool